companieshouse/psc-filing-web/README.md

 ## Downloading and Installing

-Having cloned the project into your project root, run the following commands:
+Having cloned the project, run the following commands:

 ``` cd psc-filing-web```